383

 Abstract

-Gaussian process upper confidence bound (GP-UCB) is a theoretically established algorithm for Bayesian optimization (BO), where we assume the objective function ff follows GP.
-One notable drawback of GP-UCB is that the theoretical confidence parameter β\beta increased along with the iterations is too large.
+Gaussian process upper confidence bound (GP-UCB) is a theoretically established algorithm for Bayesian optimization (BO), where we assume the objective function ff follows a GP.
+One notable drawback of GP-UCB is that the theoretical confidence parameter β\beta increases along with the iterations and is too large.
 To alleviate this drawback, this paper analyzes the randomized variant of GP-UCB called improved randomized GP-UCB (IRGP-UCB), which uses the confidence parameter generated from the shifted exponential distribution.
-We analyze the expected regret and conditional expected regret, where the expectation and the probability are taken respectively with ff and noises and with the randomness of the BO algorithm.
+We analyze the expected regret and conditional expected regret, where the expectation and the probability are taken respectively with ff and noise and with the randomness of the BO algorithm.
 In both regret analyses, IRGP-UCB achieves a sub-linear regret upper bound without increasing the confidence parameter if the input domain is finite.
+Furthermore, we show that randomization plays a key role in avoiding an increase in confidence parameter by showing that GP-UCB using a constant confidence parameter can incur linearly growing expected cumulative regret.
 Finally, we show numerical experiments using synthetic and benchmark functions and real-world emulators.

 View on arXiv